-The Department of Human Services website lists services across Victoria for people who are homeless, at risk of homelessness or escaping family violence.
+The Department of Health and Human Services lists services across Victoria for people who are homeless, at risk of homelessness or escaping family violence.

 If you need urgent help, call 1800 825 955 (24 hours, statewide, toll free).

 Help at Hand

 We have put together a directory to help support people experiencing or at risk of homelessness.
 The directory provides information about free and accessible services.